 The spotted lanternfly was first found in the United States in Berks County, Pennsylvania, in 2014.
 The destructive pest, which is native to Southeast Asia, likely hitched a ride on something imported from Asia to Pennsylvania.
-Since 2014, the insects have spread to Virginia, Delaware, New Jersey, Maryland and New York.
+Since 2014, the insects have been spotted in eight states, having spread from Pennsylvania to Virginia, Massachusetts, Delaware, New Jersey, Maryland, Connecticut and New York.

 Spotted lanternflies spread in many ways — they can attach to live plants, metal on vehicles, and wood that has been cut down and transported such as firewood or Christmas trees.

 NJ.com tells the story of a woman who wound up with hatched spotted lanternflies inside her Warren County, New Jersey, home in early January 2018 when her Christmas tree was still in the house.
 An inspection of the tree uncovered two egg masses on the trunk with the potential to hold up to 100 eggs.
 It's not surprising the insects found their way into a home via holiday decor: A typical Christmas tree may hold up to 25,000 bugs, although most of them are microscopic.

 The good news for the homeowner is the spotted lanternfly isn't harmful to humans or other animals, so while it may have been unsettling to find strange insects in her home, no one was in danger.
 The insects are not known to bite or sting.